cotterman/Astro250_Python-for-Data-Scientists/hw10_BibTeX on web-cotterman/README.txt

 #User can do the following (per assignment's instructions):
     #Upload .bib file, provide corresponding collection name,
         and have contents go into database
+        #Note: uploaded files will be saved to folder in which script is located
     #View a list of the collections that database contains
     #Query database